HOW DO I FIND OUT WHO MY ADVISOR IS?

 Your advisor may choose to set up appointments in many different ways, some of the more common ways are:

 - Via an appointment scheduler, your advisor will provide a link for you to select an open appointment time slot

 - Phone call

 WHAT SHOULD I DO IF I DON’T GET A TIMELY RESPONSE FROM MY ADVISOR?

-If for some reason you do not hear from your advisor is a reasonable timeframe, please contact the Director of Academic Advising, Leslie Michalik at firstname.lastname@example.org.
+If for some reason you do not hear from your advisor is a reasonable timeframe, please contact the Director of Academic Advising, Leslie Michalik or Associate Director Colette Johnson, at email@example.com.
 There may be a valid explanation that you are unaware of.
-What happens next is the Director will send an email to the advisor, copy the student on the email so you are in the loop, and let the advisor know that the student is attempting to communicate without success.
+What happens next is the UAC staff will send an email to the advisor, copy the student on the email so you are in the loop, and let the advisor know that the student is attempting to communicate without success.
 This usually does the trick.

 CAN I SEE MY ADVISOR FOR ISSUES OTHER THAN ADVISING?

 Yes, advisors have a wealth of knowledge and experience that can assist you through your academic career and perhaps into future career opportunities.
 Drop in on your advisor informally when their office doors are open, it only takes a second to say ‘hello’.
 At some point you may need a reference letter from a faculty member and it’s a lot easier to say good things about you when the advisor knows you personally.

 Higher education surveys report that students who connect with a faculty member or their academic advisor have higher graduation rates and a better overall college experience.
 Get you know your advisor.